-Many kimchi recipes call for things like fish sauce or daikon radish or chili paste - all ingredients that can be hard to come by unless you’re working in a traditional Korean kitchen or have easy access to an Asian market.
+Many kimchi recipes call for things like fish sauce, daikon radish or chili paste - all ingredients that can be hard to come by.
+This recipe for kimchi is simple and can be made with ingredients found easily, maybe even in your own garden.

 - 2 large heads of Napa cabbage, sliced thin